Tokens & installation

 SLACK_BOT_TOKEN = os.environ["SLACK_BOT_TOKEN"]

 If you intend for an app to be installed on multiple Slack workspaces, you will need to handle this installation via the industry-standard OAuth protocol.
-You can read more about how Slack handles Oauth.
+Read more about installing with OAuth.

 To configure your app for OAuth, you'll need a client ID, a client secret, and a set of one or more scopes that will be applied to the token once it is granted.
-The client ID and client secret are available from your app's configuration page.
-The scopes are determined by the functionality of the app — every method you wish to access has a corresponding scope and your app will need to request that scope in order to be able to access the method.
-Review the full list of Slack OAuth scopes.
+The client ID and client secret are available from the app page.
+The scopes are determined by the functionality of the app — every method you wish to access has a corresponding scope, and your app will need to request that scope in order to be able to access the method.
+Review the full list of OAuth scopes.

 import os